gotnochill815-web/clickpost-intent-engine/README.md

 | Hiring Logistics | 6 |
 | Hiring Customer Support | 5 |

-Scores are calculated once per unique signal category, preventing repeated FAQ statements from artificially inflating rankings while preserving all supporting evidence.
+Each signal category contributes only once per account, preventing repeated FAQ statements from artificially inflating scores while preserving all supporting evidence.

 ---

 ## 6. ICP Gate

-Each company is evaluated against three manually curated criteria:
+Each company is evaluated using three manually curated criteria:

 - Direct-to-Consumer
 - Mid-market
-- Physical Products
+- Physical products

-Brands remain in the ranked output even if flagged for manual review.
+Companies remain in the ranked output even when flagged for manual review.

 Example: